-When enrolling children in swim lessons, please sign up for the appropriate level for your son/daughter based on the following skill level description: Skill Level description.
+When enrolling children in swim lessons, please sign up for the appropriate level for your son/daughter based on the following skill level description.

-We limit our Levels 1 – 4 to children under 13 years old age, because children ages 13 and over require different teaching techniques.
+We limit our Levels 1 – 7 to children 4 – 12 years old because children ages 13 and over require different teaching techniques.
 Children over 13 are encouraged to register for Adult Lessons.

 - Levels 2-7